madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 need to make an expression that has above expression as its type, and a program which inhibits this type.

-First we need to define our objects: Peano naturals and Equality.
+First, we need to define our objects: Peano naturals and Equality.
 Peano naturals are implemented the usual way.
 This is well elaborated in a [previous post](/blog/100-days-of-fibonacci-day-9-haskell-types/).
 Equality is defined as follows.